vgiles/acmc21-website/static/proceedings/proceedings-print.md

 ## Review Personnel
 Charles Martin, Benjamin Swift, Alexander Hunter, Ivan Zavada, Kit Devine, Shally Pais, Vicki Hallett, Massimo Avantaggiato, Diana Scarborough, David Rogerson, David Haberfeld, Lindsay Vickery, Katrina Grant, Terhi Nurmikko-Fuller, Cissi Tsang, Brigid Burke, Skot McDonald, Toby Gifford, Gerardo Dirie, Warren Burt, Aaron Wyatt, Mark Pedersen, Donna Hewitt, Roger Alsop, Edward Neeman, Liz Lea, Anna Terzaroli, Bridget Johnson, Robert Sazdov, Susan Frykberg, Nardi Simpson, James Barbour, Tom Connell, Margaret Schedel, Sophie Rose, Rachael Thoms, Kian Shayan, Dylan Davis, Jordan Lacey, David Kim-Boyle, David Hirst, Scott Davie, Alice Bennett, Carlos Lopez, Tim Kreger, Phillip Johnston, Adrian Bolland.

+### Statement of Review Process & Inclusion
+All abstracts for papers, concerts, talks, and other presentations were peer-reviewed by two independent assessors, and passed, for inclusion in the conference.
+To promote inclusion and diversity, the review process for presentation of any kind primarily examined the quality of the idea or art and its relation to the theme, and its capacity to redress inequality within the arts world.
+Consequently, nothing presented at ACMC2021 is automatically approved for inclusion in the ACMA Journal: Chroma.
+Any authors wishing to publish the same paper must undertake a separate, rigorous peer-review process for inclusion in that publication.

+### About Chroma
+Until 2006, Chroma was the newsletter of the ACMA.
+The publication was relaunched in 2021 as a fully peer-reviewed journal to accompany the annual Australasian Computer Music Conference (ACMC).

+Chroma is a fully open-access journal with articles provided under a Creative Commons Attribution License and Copyright retained by the authors.

+Authors of papers presented at the annual ACMC are encouraged to submit a fully realised version of their work to Chroma.
+We also welcome other submissions of articles concerning research and artistic progress in computer/electronic music.

+### General Credits

 All copyright remains with the authors.